-Monkeypox is a disease caused by a virus (germ) and is similar to cowpox, camelpox, and smallpox.
-It was first seen in laboratory monkeys.
+Monkeypox is a disease caused by a virus.
+It was first found in laboratory monkeys.
 Monkeypox is a common animal disease of rodents, such as mice and squirrels, in the Central and West African rainforests.
-A shipment of infected rare pets, Gambian rats, caused a monkeypox outbreak in the United States in 2003.
-These rodents infected prairie dogs, which were sold as pets, and later on spread the infection to people.
-It is a public health problem because the infection spreads very fast.
+The public health department needs to be informed of a monkeypox infection.
+It is a public health concern because the infection spreads quickly.

 What are the signs and symptoms of monkeypox?

-Fever is usually the first symptom in a monkeypox infection.
-This is followed by a skin rash 2 to 3 days after the start of the fever.
-The skin rash is first seen on the trunk (body), later spreading to the arms, legs, and head area.
+Fever is usually the first symptom, followed by a rash 2 to 3 days later.
+The rash is first seen on the middle of the body.
+The rash later spreads to the arms, legs, and head.
 Rashes may start as a blister or a raised bump filled with pus.
-These rashes later get crusty, scab over, and fall off.
+The rash may later get crusty, scab over, and fall off.
 It is common for lymph nodes to get big and swollen.
 Lymph nodes in the neck, back of the neck, groin, and armpits may be affected.
-Other signs and symptoms may include:
+You may also have any of the following:

 How is monkeypox diagnosed?

-- Throat swab culture: This is a test that may help caregivers look for the virus that may be causing your illness.
+- A throat swab culture is used to take a sample from your throat to be tested for the virus.
 A throat culture is done by rubbing a cotton swab on the back of your throat.
-This is then sent to the lab for tests.

 How is monkeypox treated?

-Your caregiver will report your monkeypox illness to the public health department.
-Stay home and away from people until you can no longer spread the disease.
-Do the following things until your caregiver says that you can no longer spread monkeypox to others:
+Your healthcare provider will report your monkeypox illness to the public health department.
+Do the following until your healthcare provider says that you can no longer spread monkeypox to others:

-- Tell caregivers that you may have monkeypox before they come in direct contact with you.
+- Tell healthcare providers that you may have monkeypox before they come in direct contact with you.
 They need to take steps to protect themselves and their staff from the virus.

-- Your family members, visitors, and co-workers should pay special attention to how they feel.
-They could catch the monkeypox virus from you.
-They should watch for fever or signs of sickness for three weeks after visiting you.
-If they get a fever or a rash, they should call their caregiver right away.
+- Your family members, visitors, and coworkers should pay special attention to how they feel.
+They should watch for fever or signs of sickness for 3 weeks after visiting you.
+Anyone who develops a fever or rash should call his healthcare provider right away.

 What should I do if I think my pet has monkeypox?

-- Monkeypox is commonly found in prairie dogs, imported rodents, and other rare animals kept as pets.
-However, any pet may get infected with monkeypox.
-If you think your pet may have been exposed to monkeypox, call your veterinarian (animal doctor).
+- Any pet may get infected with monkeypox.
+If you think your pet may have been exposed to monkeypox, call your veterinarian.
 Your pet may need to be kept away from people and other animals.
 Keep the animal in a room that is away from the rest of the house.
-This is to make sure that your pet does not spread the monkeypox virus.
-Pets that become sick with monkeypox may sometimes need to be killed.

 - If your pet has been exposed to the monkeypox virus, do not release it into the wild or give it to an animal shelter.
-Doing so is very dangerous to other animals and people because it might spread the monkeypox virus.
+Your pet may be dangerous to other animals and people.

-- It is important to protect yourself.
-Wear single-use gloves when handling your pet or objects that have come in contact with your pet.
-Wash your hands with soap and warm water after removing the gloves.
+- Wear single-use gloves when you handle your pet or objects that have come in contact with your pet.
+Wash your hands with soap and warm water after you remove the gloves.